ryanklee/LLM-Workflow-Director/docs/implementation_plan.md

 ## Phase 6: Vector Database Integration

-29. Research and select an appropriate embedded vector database (e.g., Qdrant, Chroma)
+29. Research and select an appropriate vector database (e.g., FAISS, Annoy)
 30. Implement VectorStore interface
     30.1.
 Define methods for storing, updating, and querying vector embeddings 30.2.
-Implement concrete VectorStore using the selected embedded database 30.3.
+Implement concrete VectorStore using the selected database 30.3.
 Write unit tests for VectorStore implementation
 31. Integrate VectorStore with StateManager
     31.1.
 Update StateManager to use VectorStore for efficient information retrieval